 - Corporate Liability

 A trucking company has a duty to properly screen, test and train a potential employee before letting them drive a truck.
 During a claim involving a truck, we determine if companies are in compliance with Federal regulations during the hiring process.
-This includes knowing the correct investigations, familiar with trucking requirements to research and compile information that may be used in litigation.
+This includes knowing the correct investigations, familiarity with trucking requirements to research and compile information that may be used in litigation.
 A trucking company cannot just put a driver on the road and disclaim responsibility of the trucking company.
 We also begin to make a determination whether a lawsuit will be filed in state or federal court.
 Information in the preliminary stages can be lost, such as the computer data in the truck, if we do not move quickly.

 The National Highway Traffic Safety Administration (www.nhtsa.gov) states that their responsibility is to “investigate safety defects in motor vehicles, enforce fuel economy standards, help state and local communities reduce the threat of drunk drivers, promote the use of seat belts, investigate odometer fraud, enforce vehicle anti-theft regulations and provide consumer information on motor vehicle safety topics”.
 All those are good goals.
 The problem that we see as Virginia truck accident lawyers is that drivers and companies, many times, go into “cover up mode”.
 They send out a company representative called a “safety director”, who immediately begins working to reduce the responsibility of the company.
 If the truck driver’s log book is inaccurate, or there is driver alcohol use, sometimes the evidence begins to disappear.